The Modular Isomorphism Problem for small groups -- revisiting Eick's algorithm: The small group ring and Bagi nski's invariant

-\begin{proof} Let $I$ be the two-sided ideal of $kG$ generated by the elements of the form $(g-1)(n-1)$ for $g \in G$ and $n \in G'$.
+\begin{proof}[Proof of Proposition \ref{prop:BaginskiInv}] Let $I$ be the two-sided ideal of $kG$ generated by the elements of the form $(g-1)(n-1)$ for $g \in G$ and $n \in G'$.
 Let $S$ be the normalized unit group of $kG/I$.
 As from now on all our calculations will take place in $kG/I$ we will denote the image of an element $u$ of $kG$ in $kG/I$ simply as $u$.

 The isomorphism type of $kG/I$ depends only on the isomorphism type of $G/\Phi(G')$, so we can assume that $\Phi(G')= 1$, i.e. $G'$ is elementary abelian.
 From the facts given in Proposition~\ref{prop_smallgroupring} we easily derive that $\gamma_i(G) = \gamma_i(S)$ for any $i \geq 2$ where we understand $\gamma_i(G)$ as a subgroup of $S$, cf. also \cite[Theorem 1.3]{SS95}.
 So $\gamma_4(G)$ is a subgroup in $S$ not depending on the choice of the group base in $kG$.
 Hence we can also assume $\gamma_4(G) = 1$ by considering $S/\gamma_4(S)$.
 If even $\gamma_3(G) = 1$ holds, then we are done by Theorem~\ref{th:Invariants}, so we can assume $\gamma_3(G) \neq 1$.